allomov/mantra/README.md

 While some actions performed on manifest can be automated, anther require special configuration and extra knowledges about source manifes.
 Here is a small glossery that I use:

-`Transformation Manifest` - config file that describes how your manifest should be udpated `Source Manifest` - your source BOSH manifest, if you run templatizers on source manifest they can change it.
+`Transformation Manifest` - config file that describes how your manifest should be udpated.

+`Source Manifest` - your source BOSH manifest, if you run templatizers on source manifest they can change it.

 `Target Manifest` - manifest that will contain extracted template properties, to restore source manifest you'll need to run merge tool with resulting source manifest.

 `Transform` - a ruby class that declares how specific transformation should be done.

-One more concept: no nokogiri and native dependencies.
+One more concept: **no nokogiri and native dependencies**.

 ### Dependencies